 Humla Mt Kailash Trekking is an adventurous journey into Mt.
 Kailash (Mt.
 Kangrinpoche) in Tibet.
 Known as the roof of the world, thousands of trekkers and pilgrims visit Tibet every year, particularly to explore Mt.
 Kailash and Mapam Tso (Lake Mansarovar) and learn about the unique culture and lifestyles of ethnic Tibetans.

 Mt.
-Kangrinpoche (6714m) is regarded as a holy mountain by Bons, Buddhists, Hindus and Jain.
-It is the source of water for four biggest rivers in Asia including Sutlej, Indus, Karnali and Brahmaputra.
+Kangrinpoche (6714m) is regarded as a holy mountain by Bons, Buddhists, Hindus, and Jain.
+It is the source of water for four biggest rivers in Asia including Sutlej, Indus, Karnali, and Brahmaputra.
 Tibetans spend many days circulating the mountain which now has become a catching trend among trekkers and tourists to follow suit.
-In this trek you will also visit the Mapam Tso Lake at an elevation of 4590m, one of the jewels of Tibetan landscape.
+In this trek, you will also visit the Mapam Tso Lake at an elevation of 4590m, one of the jewels of the Tibetan landscape.
 The lake supports a unique ecosystem that is a lifeline for diverse biodiversity.

 Humla Mt.
 Kailash Trekking offers you an alternative route to enter Tibet through Hilsa border between Nepal and Tibet.
 Hilsa border in the Far Western region of Nepal is a five days walk from Simikot, one of the remotest places in Nepal.
 You will need to fly from Kathmandu to Nepalgunj and then to Simikot.